 Tuffy is an adult male African elephant that came to the Zoo with Felix.
 Tuffy weighs about 8,500 pounds and stands at least 9 ½ feet tall at the shoulder.
 Tuffy was also born in Africa and had various other owners prior to coming to the Zoo.
 He arrived here in December 2007 and has settled into our program well.
 He has long legs, a slender but muscular body, and no tusks.
 Unlike Felix, Tuffy originally had tusks but for reasons unknown to us they were removed when he was a calf.

 Tuffy is an intelligent, calculating, and extremely perceptive elephant.
-He is like Dolly in that he is keenly aware of changes in his environment and never misses even the most subtle detail.
+He is keenly aware of changes in his environment and never misses even the most subtle detail.
 He is also an athletic elephant.
 He demonstrates his flexibility and strength regularly by pushing heavy logs and tractor tires all around his exhibit as if they were made of paper!

 Tuffy has never been bred with any females, and we are hoping to involve him in a breeding program in the near future.

 Samson is our youngest African Elephant.
 As the first elephant born at the Maryland zoo, his arrival marked a new chapter in the Zoo’s history.
 Mother, Felix gave birth to Samson on March 19, 2008.
 He weighed 285 pounds at birth and will grow to up to 14,000 pounds.

 For the first few years of his life, he stuck close with Felix, an already experienced mother.
 However, as he enters adolescence, Samson will become more independent.
 Both males and females will begin to spend less time with their mothers as they age, but males will completely break away from their protective nurturing by 13 years.

 The name Samson was chosen for the male elephant by a large margin of the 12,400 votes cast through text and internet.

 The elephant section of this site was made possible by a gift from C.J.
 Miller LLC